slindsey86/ToCShooter/SoCREADME.txt

 Gold: Bosses drop these trophies, giving a huge points boost and charging the train's Warp Tanks.
 Each warp requires a different amount of Boss Energy to engage(in Demo Level 1 you need 5) to move to the next level.

 PLANNED/CORE:
-Stat indicators/HUD
-Train Health(no more 1 shot deaths)

 Extran Mans(points based or possibly a conditional random chance power up drop) Bullet pass-through stat to power up(can hit multiple enemies) 5 levels with 10 minute timer before Game Over or maybe "enrage" timer causing unbeatable baddy spawn rates.
 (Leaderboard runs will be all about efficient farming, taking risks with power-ups, pushing the level timer without screwing yourself over, and of course reaction time and general arena shooter/twin stick Diablo skills)

 PLANNED/WANTED
-New Weapons (damage aura, seeker missiles, lazer: y'know, weapons etc) Mega Boss (maybe bullet hell, maybe some other fun mechanic. every 5 levels)
+New Weapons (damage aura, seeker missiles, lazer: y'know, weapons etc) Mega Boss (maybe bullet hell, maybe some other fun mechanic. every 4 levels)

 STRETCH GOALS:
 Procedural Level Generation (infinity amount of levels [if you get gud])